The Benefits of Living with Purpose

 Case study: The US Army

-Based on the growing body of scientific evidence about the benefits of spiritual practice, organizations like the U.S. Army are making spiritual wellness a core component of their health and fitness programs.
+Based on the growing body of scientific evidence about the benefits of purposeful living, organizations like the U.S. Army are making spiritual wellness a core component of their health and fitness programs.
 Alongside physical and mental wellness, spiritual wellness is now part of the Army’s Holistic Health and Fitness program.

 army logo